CawingCorvidz/CawingCorvidz/README.md

 ࣪ ִֶָ☾. w2int/whisper to interact if I don't respond. i might be AFK or i might not be in a talkative mood and will only feel comfortable to respond verbally through whisper chat ࣪ ִֶָ☾.

 ࣪ ִֶָ☾.
-Please tell me your age before giving out socials, i am 17 and i am uncomfortable with being friends with those under the age of 15. **(On pony town i don't mind being friends with anyone, i just won't want to be close friends with you.)** ִֶָ☾.
+Please tell me your age before giving out socials, i am 17 and i am uncomfortable with being friends with those under the age of 15. **(On pony town i don't mind being friends with anyone, i just won't want to be close friends with you if you're under 15.)** ִֶָ☾.

 ࣪ ִֶָ☾.
 Feel free to ask me via whisper for my socials (i'm most active on Discord.), i may say no depending on how much we've actually talked in game or depending on age. ִֶָ☾.